 A notary is an individual who is authorized by their state to certify signatures on legal documents.
-They act as a neutral third party on behalf of the state to ensure that individuals’ signatures are legitimate and documents processed correctly.
-A notary seal does not necessarily make the documents legally binding, as non-notarized documents can be legally binding as well.
-However, having a notary present at the time of signing can help certify the contract and provide a witness should issues arise.
+They act as a neutral third party on behalf of the state to ensure that all individuals’ signatures are legitimate and that the documents are processed correctly.
+While a notary seal does not necessarily make the documents legally binding, having a notary present at the time of signing can help certify a contract and provide a witness should issues arise.

-Notaries ensure that their state’s laws are upheld in authorizing legal documents.
-However, notaries’ work goes beyond being present at the time of signing documents.
-Notaries verify the identification of the individuals involved in the legal transaction, ensure that they are not being coerced and that they understand what they are signing.
-However, keep in mind that notaries are not lawyers so they cannot provide legal advice on the documents being signed.
+Notaries also ensure their state’s laws are upheld in authorizing legal documents.
+However, a notary’s work goes beyond being present at the time of signing documents.
+Notaries verify the identities of the individuals involved in the legal transaction, ensure that they are not being coerced, and confirm a full understanding of what’s being signed.
+Keep in mind that notaries are not lawyers so they cannot provide legal advice on the documents being signed.

-Fortunately, many process servers are also notaries and are already familiar with legal paperwork.
-Contact your process server to see if they offer notary and other services.
+Fortunately, many process servers are also notaries and are already familiar with legal documents.
+Contact your process server to see if they offer notary services.

-Notaries provide a valuable resource and witness for your important or sensitive documents and contracts.
-If you are signing any loans, power of attorney, or property deeds, it can be worthwhile to have a notary so that the contract is upheld.
+Notaries are a valuable resource and witness for your important or sensitive documents and contracts.
+Documents that need to be notarized include any loans, power of attorney, or property deeds.
+It is worthwhile to have a notary to ensure that contracts are upheld.

-Government-issued identification should be provided to a notary to ensure that the people signing documents are truly who they say they are.
-Check with your mobile notary to see if they require one or two identification documents.
+Government-issued identification must be presented to a notary to ensure that the people signing documents are truly who they say they are.
+Check with your notary to see if they require one or two identification documents.

-A notary should be able to provide you with information regarding their certification and provide evidence of an official seal or registration number.
+A notary should be able to provide you with information regarding their certification and provide evidence such as an official seal or registration number.
 Some state government websites also allow you to search for certified notaries.

-Since notaries are an agent for the state, most states require training and testing before being certified.
-Contact your state government for information on becoming a notary public.
+Because notaries are an agent for the state, most states require training and testing before being certified.
+Find more information on how to become a notary public from your state government.